opensearch-project/project-website/_posts/2025-06-27-Enhancing-Search-Intelligence:-Introduction-to-ML-Inference-Processors-in-OpenSearch.md

 }
 ```

-Now, the search response not only return the documents related to the natural language question, but also summarize the long review_text showing in review_summary field in 20 words:
+The search response returns semantically relevant documents along with AI-generated summaries in the `review_summary` field, demonstrating both the vector similarity matching and automatic text summarization:

 ```json
 {